selirra/anarch/README.md

 `su`
 `bash archroot_install`

 After the installation finishes, and you are inside the chroot, run these:
 `pacman-key --init && pacman-key --populate`
 `pacman -Sy archlinux-keyring archlinuxarm-keyring && pacman -Su`

-Create a password for the root user with `passwd`
+Create a password for the root user with `passwd`.

 Optional: If you want to install kde plasma, run:
 `echo "export $(dbus-launch)" >> /etc/profile`